Valchy/valchy-swap/README.md

 1. `cd` into the `studio` directory
 2. then `yarn install` to get all the packages
-3. and `yarn init` to init sanity backend (with promo boosted account)
+3. and `yarn sanity-init` to init sanity backend (with promo boosted account)
+   choose reconfigure configuration and go with the default one
-4. finally `yarn dev` for starting the development server
+4. finally `yarn start` for starting the development server
    or `yarn build` for building the production static files

 #### Smart Contract